boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
 :  IPv6 extension headers observed in packets of this Flow.
 The
       information is encoded in a set of bit fields.
-For each IPv6 option header, there is a bit in this set.
+For each IPv6 extension header, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding IPv6 extension header.
 Otherwise, if no observed packet of this Flow contained the respective IPv6 extension header, the value of the